Guide to Rad-hard vs. Rad-tolerant

 Rad-hard Radiation Protection

-Radiation-hardened components are the gold standard for space missions and other applications involving extreme radiation doses.
+Radiation-hardened electronics are the gold standard for space missions and other applications involving extreme radiation doses.
 Rad-hard components protect against significant levels of radiation.
 Although there is no absolute guarantee, radiation-hardened parts help to ensure a very low chance of malfunction over the course of a mission.

 Rad-tolerant Radiation Protection